 Tapas: cute little shareable bites

-You don’t have to be a dinner-party extraordinaire to host an amazing get together.
-I find one of the easiest ways to host a party is to pick a theme.
-Tonight, we’re taking our entertaining cue from the Spaniards by serving tapas.
-What better way to transport your guests to another county (albeit just for one night).
-My husband and I recently visited Portugal & Spain.
-We don’t go often, but every visit to Europe feels like home.
+Ah, tapas.
+One of my most favorite things about Spain.
+Anything goes with tapas: cheese, olives, croquettes and garlic shrimp (just to name a few).
+As long as it’s small and served with a drink, you’re good.
+What better way to transport your family to another county (even if it’s just for the night).
+My husband and I visited Portugal & Spain in late 2019.
+Europe always feels like home to me.
 I love the culture.
 I love the people.
 And of course, I love the food!
 Europe just does it right.
-Hosting a Spanish Tapas Party is a fun way to create an atmosphere where people want to sit, relax and stay a while.
-These dishes can be made ahead of time so all you have to do when your guests arrive is set the table, warm up your small plates in the oven or stove top and pour the wine.
+A Spanish Tapas Party is a fun way to create an atmosphere where people want to sit, relax and stay a while.
 Find a Spanish Guitar station on Pandora and you are ready to go.
 Here are some ideas and recipes to inspire your very own Tapas Party.
 Cheers to vino tinto, sangria and tapas!

 The Cheese Does Not Stand Alone.
 Nor should it!